noisebridge/UnicornMigration/README.md

 https://github.com/noisebridge/UnicornMigration/blob/main/design.md
 For the intended server design/layout.

+### Test/Configure

+- [ ] Test and config Scuttlebutt
+- [ ] Test and config Minetest
+- [ ] Test the jitsi instance to ensure the configs are correct
+- [ ] Write the configs for ErgoChat

 ### Migrate Scuttlebutt to Brony:

 - [x] Data transfer completed.
 Backup data is at /home/noisebridge/unicorn-ssb-pub-data